• Skip to primary navigation

 IMG_3259.JPG

-Other accessories we included: extra batteries, external charger, lens filters, PNY professional SD cards, and a Hufa lens cap holder.
+Other accessories we included: extra batteries, an external charger, lens filters, PNY professional SD cards, and a Hufa lens cap holder.

 Quick Charge 6 Port Charger: Any time we’re traveling we always seem to run into the same problem, there are never enough outlets to charge all of our devices.
 With this charger, we are able to charge up to six devices quickly and only use one outlet!